 Go early in the morning to make the most of your visit to Mostar.
 Plan a small detour to the Kravica Waterfalls, a lovely site near the village of Studenci.
-You can swim in the lake, and under waterfalls, or just have a drink at one of the few bars there.
+You can swim in the lake, and under the waterfalls, or just have a drink in one of the few bars there.

-While you can easily do this tour yourself, if you are short with time, don't feel like driving in a foreign country, or find car rental too expensive, you can take a group tour.
+While you can easily do this tour yourself, if you are short of time, don't feel like driving in a foreign country, or find car rental too expensive, you can take a group tour.